Holmes-090/Reddit-Bulk-Downloader/README.md

 DESCRIPTION
 -----------
-This program downloads all media (images, videos, GIFs, etc.) from your a given url.
+This program downloads all media (images, videos, etc.) from your a given url.
 Each item is placed in its own folder named after the post title.
 Works for downloading reddit.com saved posts.